Injured UPS workers can seek workers’ compensation benefits.

 If you were injured while on the job at UPS, you should learn about your rights by talking to an experienced attorney who can review your case, fight on your behalf and help you navigate the complex waters of workers’ compensation law.

-At Gerber & Holder Attorneys At Law, our skilled legal team has handled UPS workers’ compensation cases in the past and we are intimately familiar with how the company handles such claims.
+At Gerber & Holder Workers’ Compensation Attorneys, our skilled legal team has handled UPS workers’ compensation cases in the past and we are intimately familiar with how the company handles such claims.
 Don’t wait to learn more about your case.
 Your first consultation is free, and we don’t get paid until you do.